A-solver-for-Nash-Equilibrium/A_solver_for_Nash_Equilibria/readme.md

 # Introduction

-The project computes all pure or mixed Nash Equilibria of a bi-matrix game.
+The project computes all pure and mixed Nash Equilibria of a bi-matrix game.

-Supported precision:  0.00001
+Supported precision :  0.00001

+Main steps:

+* Delete strictly dominated actions.
+* Find all PNE based on column max and row max.
+* Do support numeration, and calculate mixed NE based on each support using gurobi.

 # File structure